clara-h-shin/I2Tumbles/README.md

   - This script can be used for checking the validity of the outcomes from *PlotTrajectory.m*.
   - Set the parameters before running.
 For more detailed instructions, refer to *PlotTrajectory_Instructions.pdf*.
 4. [Optional] Run *StatTesting.m*
-  - Performs Kruskal-Wallis statistical testing across multiple groups.
+  - Performs statistical testing of user choice across multiple groups.
   - Set the parameters before running.
 For more detailed instructions, refer to *StatTesting_Instructions.pdf*.

 ### Inputs and Outputs